Ceven8498/Redux-Store/README.md

 2. This app runs on http://localhost:3000/ which should automaticly start in your default browser
 3. UI allows for you to login and search for products and add them shopping cart and purchase products.

+### Note
+ If no products show up dont forget to seed the database, you will need mongodb set up as well.

 ## Dependencies